weijie-chen/MacroNotes/README.md

 # MacroNotes
-My notes for textbooks, written in 2009-2014, but mostly updated in recent years.
+Some of my study notes for core textbooks, compiled between 2009-2014, but mostly updated in recent years.